A relative theory of universal central extensions: Basic definitions and results

 \subsection{Barr exact Goursat categories}

 Recall that a \defn{regular epimorphism} is a coequaliser of some pair of arrows.
-A category is \defn{regular} when it is finitely complete with coequalisers of kernel pairs and with pullback-stable regular epimorphisms.
+A category is called \defn{regular} when it is finitely complete with coequalisers of kernel pairs and with pullback-stable regular epimorphisms.
 In a regular category, any morphism may be factored as a regular epimorphism followed by a monomorphism, and this \defn{image factorisation} is unique up to isomorphism.
-A category is \defn{Barr exact} when it is regular and such that any internal equivalence relation is a kernel pair.
+A category is said to be \defn{Barr exact} if and only if it is regular and such that any internal equivalence relation is a kernel pair.

-The theory of central extensions considered in~\cite{Janelidze-Kelly} starts working well in exact \defn{Goursat} categories.
+Next to Barr exactness, the theory of central extensions considered in~\cite{Janelidze-Kelly} needs the surrounding category to satisfy the \emph{Goursat property}.
 (Then, for instance, the concepts of normal extension and central extension coincide, and every split epimorphic central extension is trivial.
 Both of these facts are crucial in what follows.)
-These are Barr exact categories which satisfy the condition $SRS=RSR$ for all equivalence relations $R$, $S$.
-For most examples the slightly less general and better known context of exact \defn{Mal'tsev} categories suffices: here any internal reflexive relation is an equivalence relation or, equivalently, the condition $SR=RS$ holds for all equivalence relations $R$, $S$.
-A~variety is Mal'tsev in this sense if and only if it is a \emph{Mal'tsev variety}.
-Moreover, a Barr exact category is Mal'tsev if and only if the pushout of a regular epimorphism along a regular epimorphism always exists, and the comparison map to the induced pullback is also a regular epimorphism~\cite{Carboni-Kelly-Pedicchio}.
+A Barr exact category is called \defn{Goursat} when for every pair of equivalence relations $R$, $S$ on an object $X$ the condition $SRS=RSR$ holds.
+For most examples the slightly less general and better known context of exact \defn{Mal'tsev} categories suffices: here any internal reflexive relation is an equivalence relation or, equivalently, the condition $SR=RS$ holds for all equivalence relations $R$, $S$ on an object $X$.
+A variety is Mal'tsev in this sense if and only if it is a \emph{Mal'tsev variety}.
+Moreover, a Barr exact category is Mal'tsev if and only if the pushout of a regular epimorphism along a regular epimorphism always exists, and the comparison morphism to the induced pullback is also a regular epimorphism~\cite{Carboni-Kelly-Pedicchio}.
 See~\cite{Janelidze-Kelly} for further details.